lrydzkowski/Lexica/README.md

 ### 'Full' mode

-#### Main goal of 'full' mode
+#### The main goal of 'full' mode

-A main goal of this mode is to learn words meaning and remember them.
+The main goal of this mode is to learn words meaning and remember them.
 This is the second phase of learning new English words.

 #### How 'full' mode works